fbpx

 Sustainability reporting frameworks, also referred to as ESG frameworks or ESG reporting frameworks, are high-level guidelines or approaches that provide organizations with a structure to identify, assess, and report on sustainability issues relevant to their operations.
 These frameworks allow companies to benchmark their performance against industry peers and global best practices, and to communicate their progress to stakeholders, including investors, regulators, customers, and employees.

-There are several well-known sustainability reporting frameworks, such as the CDP (formerly the Carbon Disclosure Project), the Global Reporting Initiative (GRI), the Sustainability Accounting Standards Board (SASB), and the Task Force on Climate-related Financial Disclosures (TCFD).
+There are several well-known sustainability reporting frameworks, such as the CDP (formerly the Carbon Disclosure Project), the Global Reporting Initiative (GRI), the Sustainability Accounting Standards Board (SASB), European Sustainability Reporting Standards (ESRS), the Supplier Ethical Data Exchange (SEDEX), Integrated Reporting Framework (IIRC), and the Task Force on Climate-related Financial Disclosures (TCFD).
 Each framework has its unique focus, but they all share the common goal of promoting transparency, comparability, and accountability in sustainability reporting.
+Frameworks provide a more flexible structure, outlining guiding principles and reporting categories across a broader range of environmental, social, and economic considerations.

 Standards